Hannah Jeter Flaunts Insanely Toned Legs In Versace Mini Dress

 Another fan commented “Mama is killin’ it!”

-Another asked “how do I become one of those feathers,” desperate to get closer to Jeter’s amazing legs.
+Another asked, “how do I become one of those feathers,” desperate to get closer to Jeter’s amazing legs.

 Fans who can’t get enough of the blonde beauty will have to ensure they’re following her on Instagram to guarantee they don’t miss a single one of her selfies from New York Fashion Week.